The section helps you learn more about the built-in Extension Providers for Jikkou.

 2.2.4 - Kafka Users

-This section describes the resource definition format for KafkaUser
+This section describes the resource definition format for KafkaUser entities, which can be used to

 manage SCRAM Users for Apache Kafka.